protieusz/Starship-Bubu-01-Prototype-Trackball-Unit/README.md

 QMK source code was borrowed from Aki27's Bally build.
 I just copy and pasted most of it and adjust minor stuff.
 No support will be given since I am not well verse in QMK.

+In order to build this Starship Bubu, you would need the Bubu PCB itself and an OmegaSupreme REV 4 module which contains the RP2040 mcu, PMW3360 sensor and PER56 encoder.

 Nov 11,2023
 Upgraded with a janky case.
 https://www.instagram.com/p/CzhdMmdv5LE/?igshid=YzE4YTliZjNlMA==